Practise writing formulas for ionic compounds and revise common positive and negative ions using this lesson plan with activities

 Learning objectives

-• Write formulae of ionic compounds.
+2. Write formulas of ionic compounds.

 Sequence of activities

-Introduction
+Introduction (slides 2–4)

-1. Organise students into groups of four and ask them to complete their ’Ion formulas’ sheets by writing the names of ions in appropriate places.
+1. Organise learners into groups of four and ask them to complete Activity 1 on their student sheets by adding the names of the ions listed.
+You can give learners the standard student sheet (MS Word | PDF) or the challenge sheet (MS Word | PDF).

 2. When one group believes it has completed this task successfully, check their work.
-If successful, designate them an ’Expert Group’.
+If successful, designate them an ’expert group’.
 Authorise these group members to check the work of other groups.

 3. Allow the checking to cascade.